rage/programming-23/data/part-12/3-functional-programming.md

 ## Students who passed the course

 Please write a function named `passed_students(attempts: list, course: str)` which takes a list of CourseAttempt objects and a course name as its arguments.
-The function should return an _alphabetically ordered_ list of names of those students who passed the given course, i.e. their grade was higher than 0.
+The function should return an _alphabetically ordered_ list of names of those students who passed the course, i.e. their grade for the given course was higher than 0.

 ```python
 s1 = CourseAttempt("Peter Python", "Introduction to Programming", 3)